bigchaindb/bigchaindb/docs/server/source/production-deployment-template-tendermint/workflow.rst

 Things Each Node Operator Must Do
 ---------------------------------

+- [ ] Use a standard and unique naming convention for all instances.

 #.
 Name of the MongoDB instance (``mdb-instance-*``)
 #.
 Name of the BigchainDB instance (``bdb-instance-*``)
 #.
 Name of the NGINX instance (``ngx-http-instance-*`` or ``ngx-https-instance-*``)